NDJ-1701/PISyncView/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~
 To Do:
-> remove information about other flows from steps
+> hide the console and/or embed it as part of the main dialog window (toggle to view it with button?).
+> add ability to stretch the window in width, not just length
+> add scrollbars to each flow that control only their flow, and that when used break any other view synchronization
+> add timeline viewer with blocks representing operations
+	add a line to the timeline representing current cursor position, or perhaps current visible position
+> align tops of steps with same numbers (they will always have the same time) when they are in the center of the screen
+	this is for lack of a better initial concept on how to align until a prototype can be played with.
+> add highlight line between steps in a single flow (not a hightlighted text line, but a line of highlight between two lines)
+	add margin between two flows
+		add lines to margin which connect highlight lines between flows
-> add background color to operations (different color for each operation)
+> add background color to operations? (different color for each operation? alternating color?)
-> add default maximum window width
+> add default maximum window width & length or automatic maximize
 > add horizontal scrollbar when window width is insufficient to display all flows
 > add horizontal scrollbar when flow text contents is wider than flow display
-> add ability to search the text area
+> add ability to search the text areas
 > filter tool info sections so that only TGs belonging to flow are printed.
 > add button to collapse tool information
-	add ability to uncollapse individual tool infos
 	indent or prefix & highlight values that changed (show previous value as well?
 Keep changes visible when the rest is hidden?)
 > add button to collapse axis information
-	add ability to uncollapse indivisual axis infos
 	indent or prefix & highlight values that changed (show previous value as well?
 Keep changes visible when the rest is hidden?)
-> align tops of steps with same numbers (they will always have the same time) when they are in the center of the screen
-	this is for lack of a better initial concept on how to align until a prototype can be played with.
-> add highlight line between steps in a single flow (not a hightlighted text line, but a line of highlight between two lines)
-	add margin between two flows
-		add lines to margin which connect highlight lines between flows
-> add timeline viewer with blocks representing operations
-	add a line to the timeline representing current cursor position, or perhaps current visible position
-> hide the console and/or make it part of the main dialog window.
 > add command line argument to point toward path of input dump file.
+> translate things like "ctool" and "feature #" etc into plain english.
+This is maybe done via the PIReport sln tho.